 - 1 cup Jicama

 - 3 Tbsp Orange Juice

 - Wash hands with soap and water

 - In a medium bowl, grate apple, pear, and jicama.
 Be careful as the grater is sharp.
 Use as much of the fruit as you can without hitting the core or seeds.

-- Add orange juice, cranberries, and cinnamon.
+- Add orange juice, raisins, and cinnamon.
 Stir well.
 Serve right away.

 Kids in the kitchen

 - Do it: Once you have added all the apple, pear, and jicama in a bowl, ask your child to help you mix them.
 Once you add the rest of the ingredients, ask them to mix it up again!